IdentityServer/IdentityServer4/docs/quickstarts/1_client_credentials.rst

 This first quickstart is the most basic scenario for protecting APIs using IdentityServer.
 In this quickstart you define an API and a Client with which to access it.
-The client will request an access token from the Identity Server using its client ID and secret will then use the token to gain access to the API.
+The client will request an access token from the Identity Server using its client ID and secret and then use the token to gain access to the API.

 Source Code
 ^^^^^^^^^^^